 What is Social Listening?

-In clinical terms, Social Listening is the process of tracking conversations centered around your brand, competitors, or industry as a whole and analyzing these conversations to gain actionable insights.
+In clinical terms, Social Listening is the process of tracking conversations centred around your brand, competitors, or industry as a whole and analyzing these conversations to gain actionable insights.
 The same can be done for individuals such as personalities, actors, singers, etc.

 It is different from monitoring which has been around for a while now.
 Monitoring tells you what, whereas Listening provides you insights that can be put to action on the ground.
 A restaurant chain replying to unsatisfied customers on social media is achieved through monitoring but analyzing data on these customers to unravel which dish on the menu is responsible for the most unpleasant feedback and the geographic region home to those kinds of feedback, that is listening.